boisgera/MEDIANE/README.md

 [Project Jupyter] is the homepage of the non-profit behind the Jupyter Notebook.

-The project provides **Try Jupyter!** a tool that is perfect to get started with notebooks:
+The project provides **Try Jupyter!** a tool which is perfect to get started with notebooks:

   - It is hosted [in the cloud][Rackspace];
     you don't have to install anything on your computer.